stcorp/muninn/docs/api.md

 `retrieve_properties()` or `search()`, change the properties, and then use this function to update the product catalogue.

-Arguments:
+**Arguments**:

 - `properties` - Product properties
 - `uuid` - UUID of the product to update.
 By default, the UUID will be taken from the `core.uuid` property.
 - `create_namespaces` - Test if all namespaces are already defined for the product, and create them if needed.

 <a id="muninn.archive.Archive.verify_hash"></a>